John Guests on HaskinCast Episode #313 Album Review – Poison – Open Up and Say Ahh… w/ John Mottola Part 4

 • Ruinous Inadequacies

-• The “Dead in Houston” Leaky Mausoleum
+• The “Don’t Drip Away” Leaky Mausoleum

 • Stephen Sommerville The Concerto 1999 Fanatic